 For starters, we’re fans of a mermaid wedding gown with an asymmetrical neckline.
 An A-line cut is a classic choice, too.
 And can you ever go wrong with a ball gown style?
 Each of these dream dress silhouettes help embrace the natural flow of curves in a chic, classy way.
 Using these dress examples as a starting point as you envision how your dream dress will look will help you get closer to your ultimate choice, one dress at a time.

 The romantic cut of a mermaid wedding gown is designed to embrace the body’s curves and hug in all the right places.
 The fitted bodice and “fishtail” flare that begins to flow right below the knee is a timeless style.
 It’s the optimal silhouette for a busty bride who wants to embrace her features in an elegant way.

 When paired with an asymmetrical neckline, there’s the benefit of additional bust support—without being completely covered up.
 It strikes a nice balance of modesty and offers a contemporary twist on a classic dress style.
-One thing to note with a mermaid gown: It’s smart to look for styles with a built-in bra and a slimming undergarment to achieve a seamless look in your beautiful dress.
+One thing to note with a mermaid gown: It’s smart to look for modern styles with a built-in bra and a slimming undergarment to achieve a seamless look in your beautiful dress.

 The unique style of a mermaid wedding dress with an asymmetrical neckline is ideal for a beachside wedding.
 Pair it with a fabric that’s lightweight and airy to keep the look carefree without being too laid-back.

 The design makes such a strong fashion statement that little else is needed in terms of accessories or embellishment.
 Thinking of skipping the stilettos for your big day or dream of going barefoot?
 This dress and destination pairing is suited perfectly for you.